inolo/FundThatFlip/README.md

 ● The application should treat the neo_reference_id as PII storing only the last 4

-To run this, cd into desired directory and run "git clone <repository_url>"
+To run this, cd into desired directory and run "git clone https://github.com/inolo/FundThatFlip.git"

 You will need to have python installed on your computer.